isomerpages/moe-sshideasfestival/_media/Videos.md

 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/98K0dscGBqc?si=rDLISOkI10pfk8Ns"></iframe>
 </div>
 <p>How far ahead do we think about the future, and what are the biggest challenges
-Singapore will face in the years ahead?
+facing Singapore in the years ahead?
 Conversely, how far do we look back when thinking about the past, and what can history tell us about Singapore today?
 Join Dr Rowenna Yip and Dr Harvey Neo as they discuss Singapore's past and future.
 <br>Watch now, and be sure to register for their events below!</p>